fhildeb/lukso-node-guide/docs/guides/modifications/dynamic-dns.md

 :::tip

 Always sick to stable releases.
-As of June 2025, _Version 3.3.0_ is the latest stable release.
+As of July 2025, _Version 3.3.0_ is the latest stable release.

 :::